THIS IS A CONTINUATION OF PART ONE TRAINING.

-Describe 3 strategies to identify and effectively resolve problem areas in the utilization of EMDR therapy
+Describe 3 strategies to identify and effectively resolve clinical problem areas in the utilization of EMDR therapy

-Describe 3 resources to use with difficult or resistant clients
+Describe 3 examples of specific resources to use with difficult or resistant clients

 Describe a treatment plan to choose and prioritize targets appropriate for EMDR treatment

-Describe strategies for dealing with dissociative symptoms and phobias
+Describe 3 strategies for dealing with dissociative symptoms

-Describe strategies to treat more complex trauma-related disorders
+Describe 3 strategies to treat complex trauma-related disorders

 is on the EMDR Institute Faculty as a lead Trainer.
 The EMDR Institute was developed by Francine Shapiro as the first and foremost training in EMDR therapy.
 Mark has been a psychotherapist in Amherst, MA for 35 years, is an EMDRIA Approved Consultant, served on the EMDR International Association Board for eight years and was Board President in 2014.
 He is the Director of EMDR Advanced Training and Distance Learning, LLC.
 EMDRadvancedtrainings.com